amanrai31/angular/README.md

 - `cd <my-app>`
 - `ng serve`                    => starts the local server

-Angular applications are modular in nature, 2-way data binding, dependency injection, lat loading, tree-shaking, component based routing, cross platform(web,mobile,desktop).
+Angular applications are modular in nature, 2-way data binding, dependency injection, lazy loading, tree-shaking, component based routing, cross platform(web,mobile,desktop).

 **angular.json -** Project specific configuration/settings => We can change port, name of index.html/main.ts, build related rules.
 Basically we can customize all things about our project

+**Learn about SSR & static site generation, also about server routing & App engine API, learn about RxJS**

+- Angular uses real DOM, means change done in entire tree structure using *change detection*.
+- Angular does not require state management libraries though we have RxJS & NgRx
+- Angular use Observables instead of Promise because Angular prefers reactive programming (RxJS(reactive extension for JS) allows reactive programming)